Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Explicit particular solutions

-\underline{Vacuum} The simplest case corresponds to vacuum: $\rho=0$.
+The simplest case corresponds to vacuum: $\rho=0$.
 In such case, the above integrand does not depend on $a$, and one obtains

 This is the well-known Kasner solution \cite{Kasner:1921zz}.
-In order to see its usual form as a power-law in terms of the cosmological time, one can perform the change $t\to \tau$, by solving equation \eqref{eq_cosmological_time} with $\alpha:=\ln a$,
+In order to see its usual form as a power law in terms of the cosmological time, one can perform the change $t\to \tau$ by solving Eq.~\eqref{eq_cosmological_time}, that is,

-and obtain,
+and obtain